Help & Guides

 When a PR introduces new infrastructure, Cova's GitHub bot posts a comment with:

-• Endpoints table - Risk level, HTTP method, path, file, and monitoring coverage status
+• Endpoints table - Risk level, HTTP method, path, file, and coverage status (Monitored / Not monitored)

-• "Suggested monitor configs" - Expandable section with ready-to-use JSON configs (Datadog, Grafana, or generic) with thresholds scaled by risk
+• "Suggested monitor configs" - Expandable section with ready-to-use JSON configs (Datadog, Grafana, or generic) for uncovered endpoints only

 • Database connections - New databases/ORMs found with recommended monitoring (connection pool, query latency)